lindsaydbrin/CREATE_R_Workshop/Lessons_Rmd/Lessons_Outline.md

 # Introduction to R for Ecological Data Analysis
-2016 September 22-23
+CRI CREATE Workshop
 ___

 Welcome to Introduction to R for Ecological Data Analysis, a 2-day workshop at the University of New Brunswick taught by [Dr. Lindsay Brin](http://www.lindsaydbrin.com).
 This workshop is part of the [Watershed and Aquatics Training in Environmental Research (WATER)](http://canadianriversinstitute.com/training/water-program/) program at the [Canadian Rivers Institute](http://canadianriversinstitute.com), funded by an NSERC Collaborative Research and Training Experience (CREATE) grant.

 The in-person workshop covers most of the lessons below, roughly in the order in which they are listed.
 Additional content is provided on this site as a reference.
 (For example: in the control structures lesson, we will cover if statements in class, but lesson materials for for loops are also provided here; the same is true for simple versus multiple regression, the latter of which we will refer to only briefly.)

 The workshop builds off the [Data Carpentry](http://www.datacarpentry.org) lessons on [R for data analysis for Ecology](http://www.datacarpentry.org/R-ecology-lesson/), which are distributed under the [CC-BY license](https://creativecommons.org/licenses/by/2.0/).
+The alternate versions of these lessons follow the Data Carpentry lesson plan very closely but are re-written to include CRI workshop-specific data sets and to provide more details to allow participants to more easily go through lessons on their own (i.e., when missing a portion of the workshop for required classes).

 Course details can be found [below](#courseInfo).
 Data for the workshop can be downloaded from [github](https://github.com/lindsaydbrin/CREATE_R_Workshop/blob/master/DataForParticipants.zip).
 This information can be accessed online at [http://lindsaydbrin.github.io/CREATE_R_Workshop](http://lindsaydbrin.github.io/CREATE_R_Workshop/).